Scranton Lace Company, June 2013

 There were almost 30 of us on the tour, including housewives and lawyers, horse trainers and country music roadies.
 I admit to a brief rush of elitist disappointment: If all of these mainstream people call themselves Urban Explorers, I guess it’s no longer a fringe activity, no longer anything special.
 Kinda like when my music snob friend stopped listening to U2 because they became “too popular.”
 My hipster snit faded as soon as we got inside the building and made some friends, including Laura Kicey, who is a much better photographer than I am and has very cool red hair, and whose name should always be accompanied by a flourish of castanets.

 The property owner’s brother told us some ghost stories (each one beginning with the words, “I really shouldn’t be telling you this…”), I climbed to the top of the bell tower (yikes), and a few of us got lost somewhere below the bowling alley.
 I never did find the barber shop.
-After a group photo and a late lunch at Glider Diner, there were several hours of daylight remaining, so a few of us visited an abandoned coal breaker, got filthy and dehydrated, and probably left with black lung (cough cough).
+After a group photo and a late lunch at Glider Diner, there were several hours of daylight remaining, so a few of us visited an abandoned coal breaker, got filthy and dehydrated, and probably contracted a life-threatening case of black lung (cough cough).
 Those photos are in a separate gallery.

 You can read all about Scranton Lace here, and a previous photography exhibit here.
 If you would like to join one of Matthew’s future tours (and you really should because they’re great and also I get a small commission for each referral), check out his website for info and announcements.

 Click on any thumbnail to see the larger image and the caption (if any).

 When viewing the larger image, click the right/left arrows on the image (or on your keyboard!) to move through the gallery.
 Click on the X in the upper right corner to return to the list of thumbnails.